vechain/vechain-docs/developer-resources/how-to-build-on-vechain/build-with-hardhat.md

 ### Example

-The above steps are available in an example project on GitHub at [https://github.com/vechain-energy/example-hardhat-project](https://github.com/vechain-energy/example-hardhat-project).
+The above steps are available in an example project with the SDK repository: [Example App](https://github.com/vechain/vechain-sdk-js/tree/main/apps/sdk-hardhat-integration)